MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-storageextent.md

 ---
-Description: 'Describes the capabilities and management of media that stores data and allows retrieval of the data.
-This super class is used to represent software and hardware RAID components, or a raw logical extent of physical media.' ms.assetid: '29d105fb-8c34-4824-8679-883aef02a0c9'
+Description: Describes the capabilities and management of media that stores data and allows retrieval of the data.
+This super class is used to represent software and hardware RAID components, or a raw logical extent of physical media. ms.assetid: 29d105fb-8c34-4824-8679-883aef02a0c9
-title: 'CIM\_StorageExtent class'
+title: CIM\_StorageExtent class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_StorageExtent class